Creating an Asset

 In the file you created earlier, begin adding metadata for your Asset:

-• behaviours detail what class of events in your Asset’s lifecycle you might wish to record; RecordEvidence is the standard and recommended behaviour for all Assets.
+behavioursdetail what class of events in your Asset’s lifecycle you might wish to record;RecordEvidenceis the standard and recommended behavior for all Assets.

 {

-"behaviours": ["RecordEvidence"],
+"behaviours": ["RecordEvidence"]

 }

-3. At minimum, you will need to add an Asset Name and Asset Type to create an Asset:
+As a minimum, you will need to add an Asset Name and Asset Type to create an Asset:

-• Asset Type - This is the class of the object; while it is arbitrary, it is best to have consistency amongst the type of Assets you use i.e. if it is a shipping container, the type could be Shipping Container, which will then be pre-populated for future Assets to use as their own types.
+Asset Name- This is the unique name of the Asset i.e. ‘My First Container’.Asset Type- This is the class of the object; while it is arbitrary, it is best to have consistency amongst the type of Assets you use i.e. if it is a shipping container, the type could beShipping Container, which will then be pre-populated for future Assets to use as their own types.Adding Asset Details The YAML Runner uses the reserved attributes

-4. At this point, you may wish to use the Advanced Options tab to add other details to your Asset, including extended attributes or attachments such as PDFs or Thumbnail Images.
+Advanced Optionstab to add other details to your Asset, including extended attributes or attachments such as PDFs or Thumbnail Images.Extended attributes are user-defined and can be added to each unique Asset.

 Not all Assets of a specific type need to have the same extended attributes, but in most cases it is better to do so for consistency.